 On Yirmiüç Nisan Street

-– This street is full of mansions right on the beach.
-These are the mansion you’ll see when you approach the island by ferry. – 2 icons of Buyukada, Splendid Hotel and Anatolian Club, are on this street.
+– 2 icons of Buyukada, Splendid Hotel and Anatolian Club, are on this street.
 Anatolian Club is a very populer posh hang out amongst the elders of the island.
 Both its historical atmosphere and clients give it a very cozy and nostalgic vibe.
 Unfortunately, only offers affordable prices for its members.
-Clickhere for the location. 👉 Marked as number 11 on the map above.
+Click here for the location.
+Number 2 on the map.

 The other icon of the island Splendid Palas Hotel is unfortunately not the most hospitable place.
 So we would not suggest staying over night but you should stop by a visit.
 As soon as you walk into the lobby, you’ll be transported back to the 1920s with its grand piano, red curtains, and an elegant lobby full of art.
 The hotel, which has been passed down six generations, is a serious historical artifact.

 The hotel was built in 1908 by Kazim Pasha after he retired from the Ottoman army to recreate European hospitality.
 Even though it has some French influences, it also has eastern influences in its architecture like its domes.
 Although the hotel was not open for customers, Atatürk liked to come here when he was in Büyükada to have dinner.
-Click here for the location. 👉 Marked as number 12 on the map above.
+Click herefor the location.
+Number 3 on the map.

 In The Nizam Area

 – Çankaya Street is home to some of the most beautiful and historic mansion on the island.
 On this street, you’ll see the Fabiato Pavilion, Izzet Pasha Pavilion, Con Pasha Pavilion, Mizzi Pavilion (which is also known as Al Palas), and the Yalman Mansion, which is the set for a famous soap opera in Turkey.
-On this street, there are now Adalar Cultural Center 👉 Marked as number 13 on the map above.
+On this street, there are now Adalar Cultural Center.

 – You’ll see the Azaryan (Seferoğlu) Mansion on Nizam Street and Kuyumcuyan Mansion, which is also known as the Mazlum Bey Mansion.

 – The house of Reşat Nuri Güntekin, who is a famous Turkish writer, is located on Yılmaz Türk Street.
-Click here for the location. 👉 Marked as number 17 on the map above.
+Click here for the location.
+Number 4 on the map.

 On The Road To The Forest

 – The Greek Orphanage, which is the second-largest wooden structure in Europe, is located on the road that goes to the Hagios Sotiros Christou Monastery.
-It’s a dilapidated building that has not been in use since 1964 and has suffered a lot of weather damage since.
+It’s a dilapidated building that has not been in use since 1964 and has suffered a lot of weather damage since then.
 They’ve closed most of it off, so there’s not much you can see.
 Because of this, we don’t recommend that you come here in vain.
-The Greek Orphanage was selected as one of the seven endangered cultural heritage sites in Europe in March, meaning that it will go under renovation.
+The Greek Orphanage was selected as one of the seven endangered cultural heritage sites in Europe so it’s currently under renovation.
 Great news!
 So be on the lookout in the next couple of years to see if it’s been renovated.
-Click here for the location. 👉 Marked as number 15 on the map above.
+Click here for the location.
+Number 5 on the map.

 In The Maden Area

-– Check out Hamidiye Mosque and Meziki Mansion (Click here for the location) on Malul Gazi Street.
+– Check out Hamidiye Mosque and Meziki Mansion (Click here for the location) Number 6 on the map. on Malul Gazi Street.
 The mansion is now used as a hotel and a film set.
-Click here for the location. 👉 Marked as numbers 7-8 on the map above.
+Click here for the location.
+Number 7 on the map.

 On the side of the is the Trotsky house, which was the house of the famous Russian politician while he was exiled.
 Even if it’s not in good condition and you can’t make it inside, you can still stop by and see it from the outside.
-Clickhere for the location. 👉 Marked as number 14 on the map above.
+Clickhere for the location.
+Number 8 on the map.

 2. If You Have Time, Check out Adakule for a Great View